gesellc/flash-mob-programming/README.md

 Can a small set of rules help a newly formed mob to build trust quickly?
 Can the same mob then transition to more relaxed mobbing practices, turning up flow and collaboration?

-In this session we will start to find out by running an experiment:
+In this session we will start to find out:
 - After a small introduction
 - We form one or two mobs, choose an exercise and a programming language
 - Our style of working is fixed for the first round of mobbing (about 15 minutes)